izuchukwu/dispatch/README.md

 # dispatch
 The reader with personality.
-A more typographically-focused &amp; lively way to read Feedly.
+A simpler, more focused way to read.